OpenDendro/opendendro/docs/contribute.md

-## Get Invovled!

-We want to highlight the importance of community support for open-source projects like openDendro.
+Community support and participation are vital for open-source projects like openDendro.
 These projects rely on individuals who generously contribute their time and knowledge to make them successful.
 By getting involved as a tester or developer, you play a vital role in ensuring the growth and sustainability of openDendro.
 Your contributions help create a collaborative environment where researchers can benefit from innovative tools and shared expertise.
 Together, we can foster a vibrant community that pushes the boundaries of tree-ring analysis and promotes knowledge sharing.
 Join us today in supporting openDendro and making a difference in the field!

-### 🌳🔬 Join Our Testing Team for openDendro Python Functions! 🔬🌳
+### Join Our Testing Team for openDendro Python Functions!

 Help us test and shape the future of openDendro's dplPy codebase.
 As a tester, you'll evaluate our Python functions for tree-ring analysis, ensuring their functionality and usability.
 Your feedback is vital in refining these cutting-edge tools, enhancing the user experience for researchers worldwide.